 Wynton Marsalis is an internationally acclaimed musician, composer, bandleader, educator and a leading advocate of American culture.
 He is the world’s first jazz artist to perform and compose across the full jazz spectrum from its New Orleans roots to bebop to modern jazz.
 By creating and performing an expansive range of brilliant new music for quartets to big bands, chamber music ensembles to symphony orchestras, tap dance to ballet, Wynton has expanded the vocabulary for jazz and created a vital body of work that places him among the world’s finest musicians and composers.

 Wynton Marsalis has won nine Grammy Awards® in grand style.
 In 1983 he became the only artist ever to win Grammy Awards® for both jazz and classical records; and he repeated the distinction by winning jazz and classical Grammys® again in 1984.
 Today Wynton is the only artist ever to win Grammy Awards® in five consecutive years (1983-1987).
 Honorary degrees have been conferred upon Wynton by over 25 of America’s leading academic institutions including Columbia, Harvard, Howard, Princeton and Yale (see Exhibit A).
-Elsewhere Wynton was honored with the Louis Armstrong Memorial Medal and the Algur H. Meadows Award for Excellence in the Arts.
+Elsewhere Wynton was honoured with the Louis Armstrong Memorial Medal and the Algur H. Meadows Award for Excellence in the Arts.
 He was inducted into the American Academy of Achievement and was dubbed an Honorary Dreamer by the “I Have a Dream Foundation.”
 The New York Urban League awarded Wynton with the Frederick Douglass Medallion for distinguished leadership and the American Arts Council presented him with the Arts Education Award.
 Time magazine selected Wynton as one of America’s most promising leaders under age 40 in 1995, and in 1996 Time celebrated Marsalis again as one of America’s 25 most influential people.
 In November 2005 Wynton Marsalis received The National Medal of Arts, the highest award given to artists by the United States Government.
 United Nations Secretary-General Kofi Annan proclaimed Wynton Marsalis an international ambassador of goodwill for the Unites States by appointing him a UN Messenger of Peace (2001).
 In 1987 Wynton Marsalis co-founded a jazz program at Lincoln Center.
 In July 1996, due to its significant success, Jazz at Lincoln Center was installed as new constituent of Lincoln Center, equal in stature with the New York Philharmonic, Metropolitan Opera, and New York City Ballet – a historic moment for jazz as an art form and for Lincoln Center as a cultural institution.
 In October 2004, with the assistance of a dedicated Board and staff, Marsalis opened Frederick P. Rose Hall, the world’s first institution for jazz.
 The complex contains three state-of-the-art performance spaces (including the first concert hall designed specifically for jazz) along with recording, broadcast, rehearsal and educational facilities.
-Jazz at Lincoln Center has become a preferred venue for New York jazz fans and a destination for travelers from throughout the world.
+Jazz at Lincoln Center has become a preferred venue for New York jazz fans and a destination for travellers from throughout the world.
 Wynton presently serves as Managing and Artistic Director for Jazz at Lincoln Center.
 Under Wynton’s leadership, Jazz at Lincoln Center has developed an international agenda presenting rich and diverse programming that includes concerts, debates, film forums, dances, television and radio broadcasts, and educational activities.